ikigailabs-io/ikigai/README.md

 #### Adding and Configuring a Facet

-You can add and configure a facet by specifying a few of its arguments at a time.
-It does not need to be done all at once in your code.
-The example below demonstrates this method of adding a facet to a `flow_builder` instance.
+Once you have a flow builder instance, you can begin adding and configuring facets in the flow definition.
+You can configure a facet by specifying a few arguments at a time.
+The example code demonstrates this scenario.

-First, a new `flow_builder` instance is created and stored in a varable named `flow_builder`.
-Then, helpt text is printed for the `Imported` facet that will be added later.
-Doing this prior to adding a facet helps you check which facet arguments are supported.
-Then, the `Imported` facet is added the `flow_builder` instance and stored in a new variable named `imported_dataset_facet_builder`.
+The example code gets a new flow builder instance and stores it in the `flow_builder` variable.

+Notice that prior to creating the flow definition the code prints out the `Imported` facet's help text.
+The help text can be accessed by calling the `help()` method on a `FacetType` instance.
+Doing this prior to adding a facet to a flow definition helps you verify which facet arguments are supported.

-Once the facet is stored in a variable, you can access it later to continue adding more argument settings, as demonstrated in the example code.
+Next, the flow definition is stored in the `imported_dataset_facet_builder` variable.
+A facet of type `Imported` is added to the flow definition and configured by calling its `arguments()` method and specifying the required arguments.

+In the second instance of the `imported_dataset_facet_builder` flow definition, notice that the `Imported` facet's `arguments()` method is called twice.
+Each time a different set of facet arguments are configured.

 ```py
 flow_builder = (